- Religion and Philosophy»

 The Bible is a great comfort for Christians seeking hope through the promises of God.
 When a loved one has passed away the Bible is a comforting source of strength while coping with the death.

 Thank You Heavenly Father, for the gift of life.
 Help us to maintain our relationship with You even in the face of death.
-May we enjoy Your presence every minute of the day, so that even in dying young, we will be ready to enjoy You forever in eternity.
+May we enjoy Your presence every minute of the day, so that whether we are young or old when we die, we will be ready to enjoy You forever in eternity.
 In Jesus’ name.
 Amen.